Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 [AI]
 AIRepairBaseNodes=no   ; boolean, can the AI can repair structures created as base nodes?
 ```

+## Armory and Hospital Improvements
+- Hospitals and armories can now set rally points, similarly to production buildings and service depots.
+- Hospitals and armories can now accept multiple infantry, which will form a queue around them.
+Units will go in one at a time.
+- If charges (ammo) deplete while units are still waiting in the queue, remaining units will be dismissed and be ordered to go to the respective rally point instead.

 ## Window Title, Cursor and Icon